darekkay/dashboard/docs/roadmap/README.md

 All data is being stored on the user's device.
 This is really nice from privacy perspective, but inconvenient for syncing between devices.

+### Custom widget color

+Changing the (background) color of each widget would be a nice personalization feature.
+Either the UI offers a selection of colors, or any possible color is allowed (color picker).
+The second solution requires a good foreground color handling to ensure a sufficient contrast ratio.

 ## Widget ideas

 Here's a list of rough widget ideas and integrations.
 They may or may not be implemented in the future.